Effectiveness and Implementation of eScreening in Post 9/11 Transition Programs

 - James Pittman, PhD MSW (ucsd)

-Assistant Clinical Professor, Psychiatry.
-Authored (or co-authored) 26 research publications.
+Associate Clinical Professor, Psychiatry, Vc-health Sciences-schools.
+Authored (or co-authored) 28 research publications

 - accepting new patients